 On a Windows host, instead of the above device specification, use e.g. \\.\PhysicalDrive0.
-Partition numbers are the same on Linux and Windows hosts.
+On a Mac OS X host, instead of the above device specification use e.g. /dev/disk1.
+Note that on OS X you can only use partitions which are not mounted (eject the respective volume first).
+Partition numbers are the same on Linux, Windows and Mac OS X hosts.